BoltzExchange/boltz-backend/docs/libraries.md

 ---
 description: >-
   Integrating Boltz API directly is involved and not to be underestimated.
-To save on time and resources, we highly recommend exploring the different Boltz library options below.
+To save on time and resources, we highly recommend exploring the different library options for Boltz API below.
 ---

 # 📙 Libraries